1 of 7

 In the vine-peppered foothills of the Alt Penedès sits an ancient Iberian fortress with over 4,000 years of history.
 The archaeological site at Olèrdola is one of the most impressive pre-Roman settlements in Catalunya.

-Sitting on top of slanting limestone bluffs, some 10 kilometers south of Vilafranca del Penedès, the ancient settlement stands in the midst of one of Europe’s oldest wine-producing regions.
+Sitting on top of slanting limestone bluffs, just eight kilometers south of Vilafranca del Penedès, the ancient settlement stands in the midst of one of Europe’s oldest wine-producing regions.
 Gaping precipices surround it on every side, affording impressive views of the Penedès plain looking north towards Montserrat, and south-east across the Garraf massif.

 These formidable natural defenses attracted Olèrdola’s first major civilization, an Iberian Iron Age tribe called the Cesetani, who were possibly the first people to sow grapes in the region, 2,500 years ago.
 Between the fifth and fourth centuries BCE, they built a walled oppidum here, where they lived in rectangular stone huts.
 They produced ceramics influenced by commerce with the seafaring Phoenicians and Greeks, who had established trading ports on the Empordà coast.
 You can still see the original walls of the fort from this period, as well as dwellings with silos, irrigation canals and huge water-capturing cisterns cut into the mountain.